Salween River: Ecology

 The basin supports about 151 fish species, with 77 of those found in the upper Salween.
 The Salween has numerous cyprinid species, including the endangered Garra cryptonema and Akrokolioplax bicornis which are endemic to the basin.
 Inle Lake in Shan State, designated a UNESCO Biosphere Reserve in 2015, provides habitat for numerous endemic fish species.
 The Thousand Islands area at the Salween–Pang confluence, as well as the confluence of the Salween and Moei rivers, are also identified as critical fish habitat.
 The Salween shares most of its fish species with the nearby Irrawaddy and Sittaung Rivers.
 The river also hosts a number of invasive exotic fish which were introduced for commercial purposes.
 In addition to fish, the Salween provides habitat for 92 amphibian species.
 The Salween has the greatest diversity of turtles of any river in the world.
-The endangered Giant Asian pond terrapin and bigheaded turtle are found here.
+The endangered Giant Asian pond turtle and Big-headed turtle are found here.

 The Salween basin includes up to 25% of the world's terrestrial animal species.
 About one-half of all animal species in China can be found in the upper Salween, which provides habitat for endangered species including the snow leopard and black snub-nosed monkey.
-The remote jungles of the Salween basin in Burma and Thailand, particularly in Kayin and Shan states, are home to dozens of large mammal species including the Indochinese tiger, clouded leopard, Asiatic black bear, sun bear, eastern hoolock gibbon, and the Sunda pangolin.
+The remote jungles of the Salween basin in Myanmar and Thailand, particularly in Kayin and Shan states, are home to dozens of large mammal species including the Indochinese tiger, clouded leopard, Asiatic black bear, sun bear, eastern hoolock gibbon, and the Sunda pangolin.
 Limestone caves along the Salween in Thailand are home to numerous bat species, including the endemic Kitti's hog-nosed bat, the smallest known bat species in the world.
 The Nam San Valley along the Shan reach of the river provides habitat for the critically endangered white-rumped vulture and the slender-billed vulture.
 In the Salween delta, wetlands provide habitat for fishing cat, Asian small-clawed otter and Siamese crocodile, among other species.